adobe/aepsdk-core-ios/Documentation/TestStrategy.md

 * Use the real eventhub but mock `NetworkServices`
 * Focus on:
     - Happy path of the public APIs.
-    - The dependencies between extensions, in particalur, the shared states dependency and events dependency.
+    - The dependencies between extensions, in particular, the shared states dependency and events dependency.
 * CI will run this test after each code check-in